 AVSub will use the name of the movie directory to query for information.
 It parses the name of the folder to extract information that it can use in the query.
 AVSub is capable of parsing standard video filenames e.g Title.Of.The.Movie.YEAR.Source.Codec.

-AVSub will use the first movie that is returned from TMDb.
-In some cases this is not correct, and in some cases TMDb doesn't find a match (this will result in the default movie poster being used).
-You can refresh this information by long-pressing the movie poster.
+AVSub will use the first movie or TV show that is returned from TMDb.
+In some cases this is not correct, and in some cases TMDb doesn't find a match (this will result in the default movie or TV poster being used).
+You can refresh this information by long-pressing the poster.
 You can then edit the name sent to TMDb and select from the results returned.